 The camera’s image quality is very good, displaying sharp details and accurate colors.
 Night vision, which by default activates automatically in low light, provides plenty of illumination and strong contrast to see clearly after dark.
 You can pinch to zoom and swipe to pan the image in either mode to more closely inspect parts of the scene.

 Motion detection was reliable in my tests.
-I didn’t want to be alerted to every car passing on the street in front of my driveway, just the ones that entered it, and I was able to lower the motion detection sensitivity to accomplish that.
+I didn’t want to be alerted to every car passing on the street in front of my driveway, just the ones that entered it, and I was able to lower the motion-detection sensitivity to accomplish that.
+The camera allows the creation of motion zones, as well, so you can filter out areas you don’t want to monitor for movement.
 There’s also a scheduling option that lets you automatically activate the camera during certain hours of each day, which can further reduce the frequency of motion alerts.

 In addition to the app, the camera’s live feed can also be viewed on Amazon Alexa and Google Home smart displays.
 I was able to check mine on an Amazon Echo Show by saying “Alexa, show me the driveway.”
-I was also able speak to visitors through the display and perform other functions just as in the app.
+I was also able speak to visitors through the display and perform other functions, just as I could in the app.